I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Method

 \section{Method}

-We present a new paradigm for 3D human-object interactions capture in a lightweight and hybrid setting: using a minimal amount of RGB camera and object-mounted Inertial Measurement Unit (IMU).
-As illustrated in Figure~\ref{fig:pipeline}, we propose a general interaction motion inference module (Sec.~\ref{sec:general}) to jointly recover human-object spatial arrangements in end-to-end manner.
+We present a new paradigm for 3D human-object interactions capture in a lightweight and hybrid setting: utilizing a minimal amount of RGB camera and object-mounted Inertial Measurement Unit (IMU).
+As illustrated in Figure~\ref{fig:pipeline}, we propose a general interaction motion inference module (Sec.~\ref{sec:general}) to jointly recover human-object spatial arrangements in an end-to-end fashion.
 An category-specific interaction diffusion filter (Sec.~\ref{sec:specific}) is tailored to refine capture results from the former with the learned object category-level prior.